Managing Your ZendPHP Install Using zendphpctl

 Installing the ZendPHP package repository (repo install)

-The 'repo install' command allows you to install the ZendPHP package repository on your system.
+The 'repo install' command lets you install the ZendPHP package repository on your system.
 You can also provide your credentials to allow immediate access to LTS editions of ZendPHP.
 If you specify your credentials, you must provide both the '--account' and '--password' flags.

-This command was previously named zendphpctl repo-install; please update to use the new command name.
+This command was previously named zendphpctl repo-install; please update your scripts to use the new command name.

 For example: